How many hours will a home carer work?

 What is live in care?

-If your relative prefers to stay in the comfort and familiarity of their home but day to day tasks are getting increasingly challenging, a live-in carer offers the best of both worlds, ensuring continued enjoyment of a much-loved environment without the risks associated with living in isolation.
+If your relative prefers to stay in the comfort and familiarity of their home but day to day tasks are getting increasingly challenging, a live-in carer offers the best of both worlds, ensuring continued enjoyment of a much-loved environment without the risks associated with living in isolation and loneliness.

 What does live in care involve?